 Install and Activate - Illustrated, step by step installation.

 Manifold Activation - How activation works, including how activations always regrow for reuse.

 A Manifold System Release 9 installation requires a Release 9 serial number with available activations.
 If you do not have a Release 9 serial number you can procure a serial number on the Manifold Online Store.
-All Release 9 serial numbers are x64, fully 64-bit serial numbers and will authorize both 64-bit and 32-bit installations.
+All Release 9 serial numbers are x64, fully 64-bit serial numbers.

 Manifold Viewer is a free, read-only version of Manifold Release 9 that does not require any serial numbers.

 Manifold Server is a high performance, parallel, read-only, spatial database server.
 It allows many Manifold users to share data that is published through Server.
 Installing Manifold 9 Universal edition automatically installs a limited configuration of Manifold Server.
 Installing Manifold 9 Server edition automatically installs an unlimited version of Manifold Server.
 Manifold 9 Professional Edition, Manifold Viewer, and Manifold's SQL for ArcGIS® Pro products do not install Manifold Server.
 See the Manifold Server topic for details.

 Manifold Commander is a console application version of Manifold that provides the full range of Manifold query and scripting capabilities from a command line, making it easy to automate tasks.
 Manifold 9 Universal and Manifold 9 Server editions include Manifold Commander.
 Manifold 9 Professional Edition, Manifold Viewer, and Manifold's SQL for ArcGIS® Pro products do not include Manifold Commander.
 See the Manifold Commander topic for details.